gpodder/mygpo/README.md

 Coverage results:
 ![Upload Coverage Results](coverage/report_images/hussein_upload_cov_results.png "Upload Coverage Results")

 After creating a new test for it, the coverage achieved was **100%**.
 All different logical paths through the function were taken, and the results were asserted.
+Trials were run with incomplete data, data that guaranted no changes, and data that did.

 #### Test for function 2: view_or_basicauth